Évian-les-Bains

 A high-market holiday resort and spa town on the shores of Lake Geneva (Lac Léman), it has been visited, over two centuries, by royalty such as Kings Edward VII and George V of the United Kingdom and King Farouk of Egypt, and celebrities such as countess Anna de Noailles and Marcel Proust.

 History

 Birth of an elite spa town

 The springs of Evian were still rather unknown at the time of the French Revolution.
 But the First Empire's interest for spa towns inspired a scientist to analyse the Evian springs in 1807 and 1808.

 A lakeside port and a new road (RN5) connecting the town to Milan and Paris were constructed in 1809.
-In 1823, Genevan entrepreneur M. Fauconnet launched the Évian mineral water company (Société des Eaux Minérales d'Évian) and purchased the cities' two main springs (the better-known being the Cachat spring named after the family that sold it) in March 1827.
+In 1823, Genevan entrepreneur M. Fauconnet launched the Évian mineral water company (Société des Eaux Minérales d'Évian) and purchased the city's two main springs (the better-known being the Cachat spring named after the family that sold it) in March 1827.
 M. Fauconnet's company eventually went bankrupt, and the springs were bought by the Hôtel des Bains.

 In the following years, many hotels (Hôtel des quatre saisons, Hôtel de France, Hôtel des Alpes) were built, helping the town's popularity as a holiday resort.